tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 ```
 (The above maps the claim-type version of the UPN attribute it received from Azure, to the eduPersonPrincipalName attribute)

-For more information, refer to SimpleSAMLphp’s documentation.
+For more information, refer to SimpleSAMLphp's documentation.